eBay/Neutrino/README.md

 - Run a webserver at 9999 port and/or 9998 port.
 Least Connection balancer will make sure that to send the traffic only if the server is up
 - Hit the URL curl cname1.com:8080
 - Hit the URL curl cnamewildcard.com:8080/website
+- Hit the URL http://localhost:8079 to access pool information

 # How to run in Docker container
 - Create the slb.conf in "/etc/neutrino".
 Please refer to a sample slb.conf for reference